The name of the group shall be ‘Banbury Community Action Group’.

 Officers Positions & Duties

 Officers will be elected at an A.G.M for one year, with no limit on the number of times that they can be re-elected.
 Officers will not be paid.
 Officers may be removed by a decision taken by a special general meeting or A.G.M if they do not attend meetings or carry out their duties when required to fulfil the needs of the group.
-Officers may leave at any time by notifying the Chairperson and the vacancy will be filled at a special general meeting or the A.G.M.
+Officers may leave at any time by notifying a members’ general meeting and the vacancies will be filled at a special general meeting or the A.G.M.
 Officer positions and duties are contained within the constitution.

 - Chair the group meetings.